lowRISC/opentitan/hw/ip/otbn/dv/rig/rig/configs/README.md

   As an even shorter shorthand, a one-item list whose only item is a string can be replaced by just that string.

+- ranges:

+  A dictionary of maximum or minimum values, keyed with names like `max-FOO` or `min-FOO`, respectively.

+  Supported names:

+  - `max-loop-iters`: Used by the Loop generator to constrain the maximum number of loop iterations that it will pick.
+  - `max-loop-tail-insns`: Used by the Loop generator to constrain the maximum number of straight-line instructions it will generate as part of a loop's tail.